Prospect Theory Definition:

-Prospect theory is a behavioural economic theory that explains how people decide between probabilistic choices involving risk where the probabilities of the alternative outcomes are understood.
+Prospect theory is a behavioural economics hypothesis that explains how people decide between probabilistic choices involving risk where the probabilities of the alternative outcomes are understood.
 Prospect theory suggests that people make choices based upon the psychological value of potential losses and gains rather than the final outcome.

 Prospect theory was developed by psychologists Amos Tversky and Daniel Kahneman.
 The theory identified three key cognitive features that influence the perception of financial outcomes which are also common factors in general perception, judgement and emotion.
 These are: